CMSgov/bcda-static-site/_pages/bcda-data.md

   </tbody>
 </table>

-Model entities can use BCDA to access data files for all attributed enrollees, rather than on a patient-by-patient basis.
-BCDA automatically updates partially adjudicated claims data daily and fully adjudicated claims data weekly.
+BCDA updates partially adjudicated claims data daily and adjudicated claims data weekly.
+Data is not shared on a patient-by-patient basis.

 ## Partially adjudicated claims data

-Accountable Care Organizations participating in the Realizing Equity, Access, and Community Health Model can access partially adjudicated claims data.
-These are claims that aren’t fully processed or approved. **This reduces the time to access Parts A and B claims data to 2-4 days after submission.**
+REACH ACOs can access claims that aren’t fully processed or approved yet. **This reduces the time to access Parts A and B claims data to 2-4 days after submission.**

 <div class="grid-row grid-gap margin-y-4">
   <div class="grid-col-2 tablet:grid-col-3 text-center">